 Advisory Board Member: Diarmid Harrison-Murray

-Diarmid is the head of Framestore's 3D Department in London, having arrived as a mid-level TD in 2006 and accelerated through the ranks to lead some of their biggest projects, (including the Skyfall Title Sequence)
+Diarmid is now VFX Supervisor at MPC, London, following his role as Head of Framestore's 3D Department.
+Having arrived as a mid-level TD in 2006, Diarmid accelerated through the ranks to lead some of Framestore's biggest projects, (including the Skyfall Title Sequence).

-Since taking over as head of the department Diarmid has continued to add to his already impressive list of projects, overseeing work on the Coca-Cola ‘Siege’ ad, Pepsi Crowd Surfing and Three: The Big Fish.
-Now with a huge amount of experience under his belt, he is described as an ‘indispensable cornerstone of the Framestore family’ and we welcome this escapee’s expertise with open arms.
+Over the years, Diarmid has continued to add to an impressive list of projects, overseeing work on the Coca-Cola ‘Siege’ ad, Pepsi Crowd Surfing and Three: The Big Fish.
+Now with a huge amount of experience under his belt, he has joined the MPC team, and we look forward to seeing where that takes him.

 Tell us about your most exciting projects, and why they stood out?